lifeweb-ir/LM/README.md

 # Results

-The Lifeweb models are evaluated on three downstream NLP tasks comprising **NER**, **Sentiment Analysis**, and **Emotion Detection** . **Tehran** outperforms every other Persian language model in terms of accuracy and macro F1.
+The Lifeweb models are evaluated on three downstream NLP tasks comprising **NER**, **Sentiment Analysis**, and **Emotion Detection**. **Tehran** outperforms every other Persian language model in terms of accuracy and macro F1.
 Additionally, **Shiraz** is considerably faster, and its accuracy remains highly competitive without compromising much on speed.
 According to [**MobileBERT paper**](https://arxiv.org/pdf/2004.02984.pdf), this model is 4.3× smaller and 5.5× faster than BERT-base.
 We assert that our models outperform all similar models in the field, achieving a new state-of-the-art performance.
 Referencing [**ParsBERT**](https://arxiv.org/abs/2005.12515) and [**AriaBERT**](https://assets.researchsquare.com/files/rs-3558473/v1_covered_d230d5de-50d1-42d5-ba1a-ef400ede52e3.pdf?c=1699474771), we substantiate this claim by demonstrating superior evaluation metrics, even as they themselves have highlighted their better performance among other suitable models.

-Obvious from the table below, you can find the colab codes for each task to use as a tutorial besides the macro F1 score.
+Obvious from the table below, you can find the Colab codes for each task to use as a tutorial besides the macro F1 score.
+These Colab codes are run equally on 4x2080 TI graphic cards.

 <table class="tg">
 <thead>